yamafaktory/jql/README.md

 }
 ```

-This is pretty unusual but it might help in some scenarios when e.g. one wants to extract some properties out of a complex JSON structure based on their order:
+This is pretty unusual, but it might help in some scenarios when e.g. one wants to extract some properties out of a complex JSON structure based on their order:

 ```json
 {